-Error response mode of outputs and totalizers Process/system error present Positive zero return activated Caution System or proces See the informat is errors defined as "notice messages" have no effect whatsoever on the inputs ion on \rightarrow ${\cong}$ 41 ff. and outputs.
+Error response mode of outputs and totalizers Process/system error present Positive zero return activated Caution!
+System or process errors defined as "notice messages" have no effect whatsoever on the inputs and outputs.
+See the information on $\rightarrow \stackrel{\triangle}{=} 41$ ff.
 Totalizer STOP The totalizers stop if a fault is present.
 The totalizer stops.
 ACTUAL VALUE The fault is ignored.
 The totalizers continue to count in accordance with the current flow measured value.
 HOLD VALUE The totalizers continue to count in accordance with the last valid flow measured value (before the fault occurred).